 Linguistics and Phonetics in the School of Languages, Cultures and Societies offers research and teaching expertise in major areas within modern language studies and speech science, with particular strengths in language acquisition, syntax, discourse analysis and phonetics.

 Teaching and research excellence

-We offer state-of-the-art facilities for teaching and research, including a recording studio, a phonetics laboratory for acoustic and articulatory analysis of speech, and a linguistics laboratory with eye-tracking apparatus, among other things.
-We also offer a comfortable space for students and staff to meet and collaborate.
+We offer state-of-the-art facilities for teaching and research, including a recording studio, a phonetics laboratory for acoustic and articulatory analysis of speech, and a linguistics laboratory with eye-tracking apparatus, among other technical resources.
+We also offer a comfortable social space for students and staff to meet and collaborate.

 We work closely with specialists in language studies from other centres and schools, including the Centre for Translation Studies, the School of English, the School of Education and the Institute of Psychological Sciences.
 Together, we form the interdisciplinary research network Language at Leeds, which offers a dynamic environment for research and research-led teaching.

 Many of our collaborations feed into our undergraduate and MA programmes, providing our students with a wide range of options for specialisation as well as a broad understanding of how human language is structured and acquired, produced and transmitted, and used in various modes of communication.